adith345/st/README.md

  sudo make clean install
 ```

-=NOTE:= Installing st-distrotube will overwrite your existing st installation so make a backup of your current config if you need it.
+=NOTE:= Installing st will overwrite your existing st installation so make a backup of your current config if you need it.